-- Grandmother's words vague, clouded in ambiguity. - Can't accept refugee camp as home. - Life of compromises and adjustments - No freedom, privacy greatly hampraed. - Dreams of a united family with parents, grandfather may be found on the way. - Well educated, secured job, tension free future life.
+- Grandmother's words vague, clouded in ambiguity. - can't accept refugee camp as home.

+- life full of compromises and adjustments - no freedom, privacy greatly hampered. - dreams of a united family with parents, grandfather may be found on the way. - well educated, secure job, tension free future life.